bitfag/viz-mpa/ABOUT.md

 # Price feeding

 Price feeding currently performed by asset issuer.
-Because VIZ markets are not yet well-established and VIZ is not listed on exchanges except BitShares, we'll use a special technique to provide price feed:
+Because VIZ markets are not yet well-established and VIZ is not listed on exchanges except BitShares, we'll use a special technique to provide price feed.
+Across XCHNG.VIZ market *buy support* mode is used, and *center price* mode is used across VIZBTS markets.

+## Buy support mode

+Measure buy order book depth for at least 1000 VIZ on several markets to calculate where is strong buy support.
+Use averaged buy prices across markets

+## Center price mode

 Across several markets, measure orderbook for 20% DEPTH to obtain liquidity volume in this range.
 Then, calculate weighted average buy and sell price inside this DEPTH.
 From these prices, calculate center price.
 Use weighted average center prices across several markets, where weight is proportional to liqudity volume of the market.
 This means that markets with high orderbook liquidity influence more than markets with low liquidity.